doppar/framework/README.md

 > **Note:** This repository contains the core code of the Doppar framework.
 If you want to build an application using Doppar, visit the main [Doppar repository](https://github.com/doppar/doppar).

-Doppar is a PHP framework built to revolutionize the way developers create robust, scalable, and efficient web applications, specifically for developing small scale PHP web applications.
+Doppar is a sleek, next-gen PHP framework crafted to transform web development—combining elegant, intuitive syntax with powerful performance to build scalable, efficient applications effortlessly.

 ## Contributing

 Thank you for considering contributing to the Doppar framework!
-The contribution guide can be found in the [Doppar documentation](https://doppar.com/versions/3.x/getting-started.html).
+The contribution guide can be found in the [Doppar documentation](https://doppar.com/versions/3.x/contributions.html).

 ## Code of Conduct